Back To A Blah Episode

 The Wicker Breakdown:

-- This week's show starts with a parody of I-Spy where Robert Culp plays a gym attendant that has to deal with a very irritable "John McEnroe" Eddie Murphy then drops in as Billy Cosby and the two have a reunion as their I-Spy characters which is a show that allows sounded fun when I heard about it but I don't think I've ever seen a single episode so I missed out on a lot of the jokes but I did get the jokes about how Bill Cosby was willing to tie his name to any product that offered.
+This week's show starts with a parody of I-Spy where Robert Culp plays a gym attendant that has to deal with a very irritable "John McEnroe."
+Eddie Murphy then drops in as Billy Cosby, and the two have a reunion as their I-Spy characters.
+I always thought show sounded fun when I heard of it, but I don't think I've ever seen a single episode.
+I might have missed out on a lot of the jokes because of this, but I did get the jokes about how Bill Cosby was willing to tie his name to any product that offered.
 I also loved the guest visit from The Greatest American Hero which was a show that I loved as a kid.

-- Once again, Brian Doyle-Murray and Christine Ebersole give us the news with Mary Gross out on assignment.
-This week, Sweetchuck gets a segment where he discusses the crazy names given to children at the time, Mary Gross checks in from in front of the ABC building when she was supposed to go to CBS luckily the buildings are only two blocks away from one another so she rushes to the proper location to report on her new record for getting from one building to the next, Piscopo gives us the sports, and Eddie Murphy gets a segment where he responds to a racist joke that he overheard in the hallway and claims that it's actually whites who are more monkey-like.
+Once again, Brian Doyle-Murray and Christine Ebersole give us the news with Mary Gross out on assignment.
+This week, Sweetchuck gets a segment where he discusses the crazy names given to children at the time.
+Mary Gross checks in from in front of the ABC building when she was supposed to go to CBS luckily the buildings are only two blocks away from one another, so she rushes to the proper location to report on her new record for getting from one building to the next.
+Piscopo gives us the sports, and Eddie Murphy gets a segment where he responds to a racist joke that he overheard in the hallway and claims that it's actually whites who are more monkey-like.
+(Clip 2) (Clip 3)